jsoverson/shift-interpreter/readme.md

 #### .load(ast, context = {})

-Load an ast as the script this intepreter will analyze for state and execution.
+Load an ast as the script this interpreter will analyze for state and execution.
 Optionally pass a context object to use as the global context

 #### .run(node?)